-In 2014 the Australian Formula Ford Series formed an alliance with Andersen Promotions, promotor of the Mazda USA 'Road to Indy' driver development ladder.
+In 2014 the Australian Formula Ford Series formed an alliance with Andersen Promotions, promotor of the US-based driver development ladder known as the “Mazda Road to Indy” at the time, now Road To Indy.

-USF2000 is a one-make 'wings and slicks' open-wheel category.
+Cooper Tires USF2000 is a one-make 'wings and slicks' open-wheel category.
 It uses a Tatuus US-17 carbon fibre chassis, powered by the 2-litre EFI Mazda MZR engine.
 It's an ideal stepping-stone for Formula Ford drivers, and was won in 2012 by Matthew Brabham, grandson of Australian racing legend Sir Jack Brabham.
 Matthew went on to win the Pro Mazda title in 2013, contested Indy Lights in 2014 and 2015 and joined fellow Australian Will Power in IndyCars in 2016.

 Road to Indy series director Dan Andersen is confident that Australian Formula Ford Championship winners will be very competitive in USF2000.

-"We hope that our alliance will provide further Australian competitors with an opportunity to progress their careers in our IndyCar-sanctioned USF2000 series”, Mr Anderson said.
+"We hope that our alliance will provide Australian competitors with an opportunity to further progress their careers in our IndyCar-sanctioned USF2000 series”, Mr Anderson said.

 With European open-wheel series becoming increasingly uneconomical for Australian competitors, Road to Indy is a highly attractive alternative.